kafilus/DeepNetworksSimilarity/README.md

 * sklearn (version 1.1.3)
 * scipy (version 1.9.3)

-The methods have a simple implememntation, so they will most probably work also with other versions of the libraries.
+The methods have a simple implementation, so they will most probably work also with other versions of the libraries.

 We also provide an HTML version of the notebook.